 The next grant application round will be organised between 29 November 2021 and 24 January 2022.
 The application period will end on 24 January at 16:00 (Finnish time), and applications submitted after the deadline will not be processed.
 Applications are sent in an online service.
-The link to the service is available on this page.Decisions on grant recipients will be made by the board of the Sibelius Academy Foundation in April 2022.
-All applicants will be notified of the decision by email.
+The link to the service is available on this page.Decisions on grant recipients will be made by the board of the Sibelius Academy Foundation in April 12.
+All applicants will be notified of the decision by email on April 19.

 Read the application instructions below carefully!

 Only an attending degree student or Junior Academy student can apply for the grant.
 Exchange students cannot be awarded the grant.
 Students who have made good progress in their studies are prioritised in grant decisions.